 IBIO 600a, Introduction to Research: Faculty Research Presentations Introduction to the research interests of the faculty.
 Required of all first-year Immunology/BBS students.
 Pass/Fail.
 C.V.
-Rothlin the mentor's laboratory.
+Rothlin project in consultation with a faculty mentor and execute the designed experiments in the mentor's laboratory.
 Students are expected to read relevant background papers from the literature, design and perform experiments, interpret the resulting data, and propose follow-up experiments.
 Students are also expected to attend the mentor's weekly lab meeting(s) as well as weekly Immunobiology departmental seminars and Research in Progress seminars.
 The course concludes with the student giving a brief presentation of the work performed at Rotation Talks, attended by other first-year immunology-track graduate students.
 Evaluation is by the mentor; students also evaluate the rotation experience.
 Students must turn in a prioritized list of four possible mentors to Barbara Cotton in the office of the director of graduate studies at least one week prior to the beginning of the course.
 Mentors are assigned by the DGS.
 Graded Pass/Fail.
 1 course credit; minimum of 20 hours/week.
 Required of all first-year Immunology/BBS students.
 C.V.
 Rothlin

 IBIO 601/MBIO 601, Fundamentals of Research: Responsible Conduct of Research A weekly seminar presented by faculty trainers on topics relating to proper conduct of research.
 Required of first-year Immunobiology students, first-year CB&B students, and training grant-funded postdocs.
 Pass/Fail.
+Staff

 IBIO 611a, Research Rotation 1 Intensive experience in the design and execution of experiments in immunology or other areas of biology.
-Students design a focused research project in consultation with a faculty mentor and execute the designed experiments in
+Students design a focused research